zextras/tech-doc/source/suite/backup.rst

          # zxsuite backup setBackupVolume Default start

-      The Backup will now use the default,local bucket for the backup and remote bucket will be automatically disconnected.
+      The Backup will now use the default, local path.

    #.
 You already have another ObjectStorage available: create a new
-      Backup Volume with the following command (we use a new **local** bucket as example)
+      Backup Volume with the following command (we use a new **S3** bucket as example)

       .. code:: console

-         # zxsuite backup setBackupVolume Local /opt/zimbra/backup/zextras
+         # zxsuite backup setBackupVolume S3 bucket_configuration_id 58fa4ca2-31dd-4209-aa23-48b33b116090 volume_prefix new_backup

    In both cases, at this point you can proceed to remove the volume that is no longer functional.